Start the day right with a sunrise hike!

 - The hike leaves promptly at the scheduled time.
 Latecomers may not be able to join the group

-PARKING: there is plenty of free parking in the Belmont Plateau parking lot (facing skyline vista) .
+PARKING: there is plenty of free parking in the Houston Playground parking lot (facing skyline vista) .
 As always, NEVER leave valuables in your car!

 COVID-19 PROTOCOLS: By registering for this event you are agreeing to follow ALL of these protocols: